zendbit/zendflow/README.md

 Zendflow currently support this apps template:
 - Web application template:
 we are using this framework for the web apps: https://github.com/zendbit/nim.zfcore High performance asynchttpserver and web framework for nim language.
-This is ready for production :-) better run under nginx proxy. **for this release not supported windows, need to changes the zf.nims shell cmd to support windows system**
+This is ready for production :-) better run under nginx proxy. **On windows system you can use WSL(Window System for Linux) or using mingw, I don't have windows machine for testing the cmd compatibilty.**

 start from version 1.0.6 websocket ready